-As a result, Popular Science says, the $10 billion JWST "can see deep into fields of forming stars.
-It can peer 13 billion years back in time at ancient galaxies, still in their nursery.
+As a result, the $10 billion JWST "can see deep into fields of forming stars," Popular Science wrote.
+"It can peer 13 billion years back in time at ancient galaxies, still in their nursery.
 It can peek at exoplanets, seeing them directly where astronomers would have once had to reconstruct meager traces of their existence.
 It can teach us about how those stars and galaxies came together from primordial matter, something Hubble could only glimpse."

 3. Transplant promise

-A group of Yale scientists reported in the journal Nature this summer that they succeeded in reviving cells in the hearts, liver, kidneys, and brains of pigs that had been lying dead in a lab for an hour.
+A group of Yale scientists reported in the journal Nature that they succeeded in reviving cells in the hearts, liver, kidneys, and brains of pigs that had been lying dead in a lab for an hour.
 The researchers accomplished the feat by using a device much like a heart-lung machine to pump a custom-made solution, dubbed OrganEx, into the pigs' bodies.
 The pigs' hearts started beating and sent the solution through their veins.

 The pigs weren't revived, but their organs started functioning again, and they "never got stiff like a typical dead pig," The New York Times reported.
-The researchers, according to the Times, hope their breakthrough eventually will help increase the supply of human organs available for transplant by letting doctors get viable organs from bodies long after death.
-The technology also might be useful in limiting damage to hearts from heart attacks, and to brains from strokes.
+The researchers, according to the Times, hope their breakthrough will eventually help increase the supply of human organs available for transplant by letting doctors get viable organs from bodies long after death.
+The technology also might be useful in limiting damage to hearts from heart attacks and to brains from strokes.